-Second whistleblower in energy scheme
+Cash-for-ash mistakes ‘a perfect storm’

 But the fuel actually cost far less than the subsidy they were receiving, effectively meaning that users could earn more money by burning more fuel.

-The most recent estimate put the projected overspend at £700m over 20 years.
+The most recent estimate put the projected overspend at £700m over 20 years if measures to control the cost are not implemented.

 The scandal generated significant public concern and the fallout surrounding it led to the collapse of Northern Ireland's devolved administration and a major political crisis that exists to this day.